we use in our home or cars, like paint, pesticide, fertilizers,

 The Ocean Begins at Your Front Door

-Do You Know Where the Water in Your Storm Drain Goes?
+Do You Know Where Runoff Goes in Orange County?

 Paints, solvents, adhesives, debris and toxic materials from home repair and remodeling are often swept, blown or washed into the Orange County storm drain system and go untreated into channels, creeks, bays and oceans.
 By following a few simple steps, you can prevent pollution.